terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_rosa_hcp.md

 - `version` (String) Desired version of OpenShift for the cluster, for example '4.11.0'.
 If version is greater than the currently running version, an upgrade will be scheduled.
 - `wait_for_create_complete` (Boolean) Wait until the cluster is either in a ready state or in an error state.
 The waiter has a timeout of 20 minutes, with the default value set to false
 - `wait_for_std_compute_nodes_complete` (Boolean) Wait until the cluster standard compute pools are created.
 The waiter has a timeout of 60 minutes, with the default value set to false.
 This can only be provided when also waiting for create completion.
+- `worker_disk_size` (Number) Compute node root disk size, in GiB.
+This attribute specifically applies to the Worker Machine Pool and becomes irrelevant once the resource is created.
+Any modifications to the initial Machine Pool should be made through the Terraform imported Machine Pool resource.
+For more details, refer to [Worker Machine Pool in ROSA Cluster](../guides/worker-machine-pool.md)

 ### Read-Only